 The Court of Criminal Appeals made clear in 2005 that a defendant may rely on evidence of mental impairment as negating the State's proof that the defendant acted with the culpable mental state required by the charged offense.
 Jackson v.
 State, 160 S.W.3d 568 (Tex.
 Crim.
 App.
 2005).
-But the evidence must show the lack of this culpable mental state with some specificity.
-A defendant is not entitled to argue that merely because he or she was impaired, the required culpable mental state was lacking.
+But the evidence must show the lack of this culpable mental state with some specificity, undermining the State's claim of proper mens rea.
+A defendant is not entitled to the diminished capacity defense, arguing that merely because he or she was impaired, the required culpable mental state was lacking.

 Jackson does not indicate that expert testimony regarding impairment is absolutely necessary.
-It is hard to believe that a serious effort could be made to prove impairment without expert testimony explaining why and how the defendant's impairment suggests the defendant lacked the required culpable mental state.
+However, it is hard to believe that a serious effort could be made to prove impairment without expert testimony explaining why and how the defendant's impairment suggests the defendant lacked the required culpable mental state.

-Since the burden of proving the culpable mental state is on the State, a defendant's evidence need-only at least in theory-raise a reasonable doubt as to the sufficiency of the State's proof.
-Trial judges most likely need not and perhaps must not instruct the jury specifically on the possibility that the culpable mental state may be lacking because of impairment, although this has not been definitively resolved.
+Since the burden of proving the culpable mental state is on the State, a defendant's evidence need only-at least in theory-raise a reasonable doubt as to the sufficiency of the State's proof.

-If the defense evidence suggests that the defendant, despite the impairment, did have the culpable mental state required for a lesser included offense of the charged crime, the jury may be charged on that lesser included offense.
+If the defense evidence suggests that the defendant, despite the impairment, did have the culpable mental state required for a lesser included offense of the charged crime, the jury may be instructed on that lesser included offense at the guilt phase of the trial or assess a lower punishment at the sentencing phase.
 The jury may thus use the evidence of impairment to reduce but not eliminate the seriousness of the defendant's criminal responsibility.
-Nothing in Jackson seems to preclude the defense from relying upon the defendant's impairment to show that the prosecution cannot prove the accused's guilt of any offense.
-If this argument is successful, the defendant is entitled to a verdict of simply not guilty.